 Several online banks are offering much higher yields on savings products than local banks.
 Though they also pay high returns on money markets and certificates of deposit, the minimum initial investment on either of those products is usually well above $100.

 But you can take advantage of online high-yield savings accounts that pay high interest and have no minimum initial investment required.

-- Capital One – Their 360 Performance Savings account is currently paying 1.70% APY with no minimum account balance and no monthly fees.
+- UFB Direct – Their savings and mma accounts currently pay 1.35% APY with no minimum account balance and no monthly fees.

 The robo-advisor will design the portfolio for you, then manage it going forward for a minimal fee.

 M1 Finance will also enable you to begin investing with $100.
 But they give you greater control over your investments.
 They use an investment method referred to as “pies,” in which each pie is its own investment portfolio.

 They have pre-built pies to choose from, or you can create your own.
 Each pie can hold up to 100 exchange-traded funds (ETFs) or individual stocks.

 The significant advantage of M1 Finance is that you can choose your investments, then the platform manages your pies as a robo-advisor.
 And they do it for no fee whatsoever.